Daily Weather Forecast For Farmville - NewsBreak

 Daily Weather Forecast For Farmville

-FARMVILLE, VA(Updated at 8am ET)Here's your weather forecast for the next four days.
+FARMVILLE, NC(Updated at 8am ET)Here's your weather forecast for the next four days.

 Tuesday, August 24